UkoeHB/bevy_kot/README.md

 ### UI

-- UI interaction tools for `bevy_lunex`, with a robust backend for handling arbitrary interaction sources.
-Very powerful and versatile.
+- Interaction UI tools for `bevy_lunex`, with a robust backend for handling arbitrary interaction sources.

 ### ECS

 - System callers for invoking systems as if they were functions (requires `&mut World`).
 I mainly use `syscall`.
-- Callbacks for entities.
+- Entity callbacks.
-- Utilities for adding/removing components on entities (requires `&mut World`).
+- Utilities for adding/removing components from entities (requires `&mut World`).
 - Reactive framework: `React` components, `ResReact` resources, and `ReactEvent` messages managed by `ReactCommands`.